-Perennial ryegrass is not as hearty as some other forms of grass such as bluegrass or tall fescue, but it is one of the more popular types of grass when combined with other species.
+Perennial ryegrass is not as hardy as some other forms of grass such as bluegrass or tall fescue, but it is one of the more popular types of grass when combined with other species.

 Does Perennial Ryegrass Come Back Every Year?

-As the name would imply, yes, perennial ryegrass goes through its growing season in the fall and winter, then goes dormant during the high-heat, low-moisture months of the summer.
+Yes, erennial ryegrass comes back every year.
+Perennial ryegrass goes through its growing season in the fall and winter, then goes dormant during the high-heat, low-moisture months of the summer.
 It then will reawaken and come back during the next winter.
 Even though perennial ryegrass is best suited for colder climates, southern lawn owners find a great use for it when their warm-season grasses go dormant in the winter.

 As such, many people mix perennial ryegrass with other types of warm-season grasses so they can have a green lawn year-round.
 Perennial ryegrass will grow and thicken during the winter, then warm-season grasses can pick up the slack during the summer.

 Does Perennial Ryegrass Die in the Summer?